themains/piedomains/README.rst

  - What it does:

-  - Predicts the kind of content hosted by a domain based on domain name and HTML of the homepage.
+  - Predicts the kind of content hosted by a domain based on the domain name and the HTML of the homepage.
   - The function can use locally stored HTML files or fetch fresh HTML files.
   - If you specify a local folder, the function will look for HTML files corresponding to the domain.
   - The HTML files must be stored as `domainname.html`.
-  - The function returns a pandas dataframe with label and corresponding probabilities.
+  - The function returns a pandas dataframe with predicted labels and corresponding probabilities.

  - Inputs:

   - `input`: list of domains.
 Either `input` or `html_path` must be specified.
   - `html_path`: path to the folder where the HTMLs are stored.
 Either `input` or `html_path` must be specified.
   - `latest`: use the latest model.
-Default is `True.`
+The default is `True.`
   - Note: The function will by default look for a `html` folder on the same level as model files.

  - Output:

-  - Returns a pandas dataframe with label and probabilities
+  - Returns a pandas dataframe with the predicted labels and probabilities

  - Sample usage:
    ::